-Cell Biology Live includes live meetings on Zoom with a live teacher twice per week, in addition to everything else described above.
+Cell Biology Live includes live meetings on Zoom with a live teacher weekly, in addition to everything else described above.
 The only difference with the Live Course compared to the Self Paced course is that it additionally includes live meetings on Zoom with the teacher, a trained scientist, veterinarian and biology professional.
-You may click the image below to see current or upcoming schedules.

 Dr K is our 9th grade biology teacher, and all high school aged students are welcome in her class.
 She has decades of experience in health and veterinary sciences, plus experience in major research institutes.
 She enjoys using games to teach high school biology.